onur-zengin/aws-ec2-linux-docker/README.md

 ## 4. UPDATING CLOUD DEPLOYMENT

 - A typical use case to update the deployment may be to add new targets to the Prometheus collector.

-While the pre-requisites below apply to that specific use case, the procedure in step #4.2 is generic and can be used for update scenarios as well.
+- While the prerequisites in step #4.1 below apply to that specific use case, the trailing procedure in step #4.2 is generic and can be used for update scenarios as well.

 - Note: If / when working with a large number of targets, these steps may also be automated with Ansible.

 #### 4.1.
-PRE-REQUISITES
+PREREQUISITES

 * Prometheus node_exporter binary installed & running on the target hosts;